Ramil Usubov

 Ramil Idris oglu Usubov (Ramil İdris oğlu Usubov, born 1948) is the incumbent Secretary of the Security Council of Azerbaijan.
-He previously served as the Minister of Internal Affairs of Azerbaijan from 1994–2019.
+He previously served as the Minister of Internal Affairs of Azerbaijan from 1994 to 2019.

 Early life

 Usubov was born in 1948 in Khojali Rayon of Azerbaijan.
 In 1970, he completed special school of Militsia named after N. Rzayev in Baku and graduated from Academy of Internal Affairs of USSR in 1980.
 Then he served in the Soviet Army and starting from 1970 worked in law enforcement.
 Usubov is married and has three children.

 Career

 He worked in criminal investigation units and in 1975 was appointed the head of Criminal Investigation Department of Shusha Rayon of Azerbaijan.
-In 1980-1984, he served as the deputy chief of Internal Affairs Department of Nagorno Karabakh Autonomous Oblast of Azerbaijan.
-In 1984-1987, he was the chief of Ali Bayramli department of Internal Affairs.
+In 1980–1984, he served as the deputy chief of Internal Affairs Department of Nagorno Karabakh Autonomous Oblast of Azerbaijan.
+In 1984–1987, he was the chief of Ali Bayramli department of Internal Affairs.
 In 1987, Usubov was appointed Minister of Internal Affairs of Nakhichevan and from 1989 up until 1993, worked as the Chief of Criminal Investigation, Head of Department of Visas and Registration (OVIR) and Chief of Human Resources of Ministry of Internal Affairs of Azerbaijan.